oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_cloud_bridge_inventory_facts_module.rst

 ..
 Description

-- Fetches details about one or multiple ConnectionValidation resources in Oracle Cloud Infrastructure
+- Fetches details about one or multiple Inventory resources in Oracle Cloud Infrastructure
-- Retrieves a list of connection validations within the specified registry.
+- Returns a list of inventories.
-- If *connection_validation_key* is specified, the details of a single ConnectionValidation will be returned.
+- If *inventory_id* is specified, the details of a single Inventory will be returned.

 ..
 Aliases